shahdipesh/Resume/README.md

 		5. Launch VS Code by double-clicking on the icon in the Applications folder or searching for it with Spotlight.

 		6. Click Open and select the project that you downloaded earlier from github.

-		9. Click the View menu and select Terminal which will open a terminal at the bottom of VSCode.
+		7. Click the View menu and select Terminal which will open a terminal at the bottom of VSCode.

-		10. Type bundle install in the terminal window of VSCode and hit enter.
+		8. Type bundle install in the terminal window of VSCode and hit enter.

-		11. Type bundle exec jekyll serve which should start a local server.
+		9. Type bundle exec jekyll serve which should start a local server.

-		12. Go to [http://127.0.0.1:4000](http://127.0.0.1:4000) in your browser and you should be able to see the project you just installed.
+		10. Go to http://127.0.0.1:4000 in your browser and you should be able to see a resume in your webbrowser.

-	**Tip: The webpage automatically updates whenever the files of the project changes so you dont need to restart server everytime you make change to a file.**
+	Tip: The webpage automatically updates whenever the files of the project changes so you dont need to restart server everytime you make change to a file.**

 -  Read the instruction in README section of the project’s github repository to edit the files with details of the resume markdown file you had created.